The surface category and tropical curves: Factorisation categories and filtered graphs

 \subsection{From factorisations to graphs}

-The purpose of this section is to prove theorem \ref{thm:mcF-weighted-cospans}, i.e.\ to show that there is an equivalence on classifying spaces between the category of factorisation $\mcF(\Csp(A, A_1, \ga))$ and the category of graphs $\mcJ^{(A, A_1, \ga)}$.
-We fix the weighting monoid $(A, A_1, \ga)$ throughout and suppress it in notation.
-The equivalence we will construct does not come from a functor in either direction.
-Rather, we define a third category $\int_\mcJ \Sub'$ where objects are topological graphs $(X,w)$ together with an ``admissible" subset $U \subset X$ and an ordering on $\partial U$.
-There are two functors:
+The purpose of this section is to prove theorem \ref{thm:computing-mcF} for $g\ge 2$.
+Translating this through the equivalence $\Cobn \simeq \Csp(\IN, \IN_{\ge 1}, 1)$ from lemma \ref{lem:Cob2=labelled-csp}, we need to show that the classifying space of

+is equivalent to the classifying space of $\J$.
+We will deal with the special case of $g=1$ in the next subsection.
+The equivalence we construct does not come from a functor in either direction.
+Rather, we define a third category $\SubJ$ where objects are triples $(G,w,U)$ consisting of a stable graph $(G,w)$ and an ``admissible'' subset $U \subset |G|$ of the geometric realization of $G$.
+There are two functors

-The one to the left simply forgets the subset $U$, and the one to the right takes $(X,w,U)$ and thinks of it as a factorisation $X = U \cup_{\partial U} (X \setminus U^\circ)$.
+The one to the left simply forgets the subset $U$, and the one to the right takes $(G,w,U)$ and thinks of it as a factorisation $|G| = U \cup_{\partial U} (|G| \setminus U^\circ)$.
 We will show that both functors induce equivalences on classifying spaces.